ministryofjustice/security-guidance/policies/it-security-technical-users-guide.md

 [spf]: https://www.gov.uk/government/publications/security-policy-framework

-# IT Security Technical Users Guide
+# IT Security Technical Users Policy

 ## Introduction

-This guide provides more information on the actions expected of Technical and Service Provider users when using MoJ equipment and infrastructure.
-This guide is a sub-page to the [IT Security Policy](https://github.com/ministryofjustice/security-guidance/blob/Local/policies/it-security-policy.md).
+This policy provides more information on the actions expected of Technical and Service Provider users when using MoJ equipment and infrastructure.
+It is a sub-page to the [IT Security Policy](https://github.com/ministryofjustice/security-guidance/blob/Local/policies/it-security-policy.md).

 ## Who is this for?

-This guide is aimed at:
+This policy is aimed at:

 1. **Technical users**: these are in-house MoJ Digital and Technology staff who are responsible for implementing controls throughout technical design, development, system integration and operation.
 This includes DevOps, Software Developers, Technical Architects and Service Owners.
 It also includes Incident Managers from the Event, Problem, Incident, CSI and Knowledge (EPICK) Team.
 2. **Service Providers**: defined as any other MoJ business group, agency, contractor, IT supplier and partner who in any way designs, develops or supplies services (including processing, transmitting and storing data) for, or on behalf of the MoJ.